luisaph/ITP-Thesis/README.md

 # ITP-Thesis
-This holds the syllabus for the ITP Thesis class, Section 004
+This holds the syllabus for Luisa's section of the ITP Thesis class